How does Abdominoplasty Surgery differ from Liposuction?

 The removal and re-draping of abdominal skin sometimes requires the permanent repositioning of the belly button.
 This may leave a scar around the belly button.

-For most patients the final results of the abdominoplasty will not be apparent for up to 4 to 6 months after the procedure.
+For most patients the final results of the abdominoplasty surgery in Abu Dhabi and UAE, will not be apparent for up to 4 to 6 months after the procedure.
 During this period it is important that scars are not exposed to excessive sunlight, which could lead to darkening and increased visibility of the scar tissue.